I am a fan of changing a dog’s behavior through positive reinforcement, rather than relying on devices for anti-barking.

 Barking: The Sound of a Language

-This book is one of the Dogwise Training Manual series.
-It has excellent ratings and reviews at Amazon – 4.5 out of 5 stars.
+This book is one title in the popular Dogwise Training Manual series.
+It has received extensive praise and highly positive reviews around the web.

 This book sets the basis of knowledge for dog barking.
 Without understanding why dogs bark, you’ll have a harder time getting them to stop.